Paloma Hernández – Senator of Fuerteventura for the Socialist Party

 I am very excited about this new stage and I feel like getting to work.
 It is also happening at a stage during my municipal career as a councillor that was getting to an end after 4 years.
 The party gave me the opportunity to be a socialist candidate at the Senate, which I accepted with enthusiasm and as a challenge required in this political panorama because the PSOE has never had a senator in Fuerteventura and because social politics are more necessary than ever.
 I see it has a step further in my vision of politics on the island and of what can be done in politics.

 You may be one of the youngest senators, how do you see the future?

 I am aware that this is the highest level of national politics, where laws are voted for the autonomous communities and local administrations.
 I hope I can work to improve various laws and that they will have an impact on the island, such as for the housing sector, or for employment with the new status of employees, measures against sexist violence, agreements between the State and the Canaries, or for the infrastructures, etc. I will ensure that when the Canaries get money, Fuerteventura gets some as well.
 One of the objectives is to secure financial foundations specifically for the island.
 There are so many sectors that need to be updated in the law, that have to be sorted out, amongst others, the issue of the law required concerning underaged immigrants, etc.

 Do you like fighting?
 You're going to need it...

 Very much so, I am also persistent and curious.
 I have already requested a meeting in July with the Secretary for the Coasts, because it is incredible that there are so many things delayed because a procedure is missing, for example, the maritime agreement for Playa Blanca.

-What can you tell us about the culture and historical heritage departments?
+And what can you tell us about your work at the ayuntamiento?